ralacerda/website/content/blog/en/dependency-injection.md

 createUser(consoleLogger, 'Renato')
 ```

-One of the most obvious advantages is the possibility to easily write tests injecting mock versions:
+One of the most obvious advantages is the possibility to easily write tests injecting mock versions (fake implementations created only for tests):

 ```ts